phynite/natscpp/README.md

 # natscpp

 ## Getting started
-natscpp is a C++ wrapper for the nats client provided by Synadia.\n It works by adding reactors to the client with a topic name and a callback.
+natscpp is a C++ wrapper for the nats client provided by Synadia.

+It works by adding reactors to the client with a topic name and a callback.

 ## Easy to use